AryeoHQ/aryeo-api-swift-sdk/docs/ListingsAPI.md

     open class func getListingsId(listingId: UUID, include: String? = nil, completion: @escaping (_ data: ListingResource?, _ error: Error?) -> Void)
 ```

-Get information about a listing.
+Retrieve a listing.

-Get information about a listing.
+Retrieves the details of a listing with the given ID.

 ### Example
 ```swift
 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import Aryeo